egzakt/UnifikSystemBundle/README.md

-FlexySystemBundle
+UnifikSystemBundle
 ==================

-This is the main bundle of the [symfony-flexy distribution](https://github.com/egzakt/symfony-flexy).
+This is the main bundle of the [symfony-unifik distribution](https://github.com/egzakt/symfony-unifik).